yusuphjoluwasen/TaskApp/README.md

 ## TaskApp 🚀

 ### Overview
 The app lets users fetch a unique response code from a backend API and keep track of how many times data has been retrieved.
-It also saves this data to UserDefaults, ensuring it remains available even after restarting the app.
+It saves data to UserDefaults, to ensure it remains available even after restarting the app.

 ### Tech Stack
+The application is built using
 - SwiftUI
+- Swift
 - Combine
 - UserDefaults
 - XCTest
+- iOS 16+
-- Dependency Injection
+- Xcode 16.2

 ### Project Structure
 - 📂 **App**